gwastro/pycbc/docs/ahope/injections.rst

 The option, in this case 'injections', will be used to specify the constant command line options that are sent to all lalapps_inspinj jobs.
 The tag 'injections' can be changed, it is currently supplied as a key-word argument when calling the function. 'injections' is the default, and must be used if you want to use pipedown.

+**IMPORTANT** this injSectionName tag, "injections" by default, is used to identify which injections are to be performed.
+The module will search for modules called [injections-XXXX] and generate one injection file for every sub-section using XXXX as a tag.

-Subsections of the form [injections-SUBSECTION] are used to specifiy options specific to a particular injection set.
-Note that the number of subsections directly corresponds to the number of injection files that will be produced.
+When using IN_WORKFLOW option, value pairs in [injections-XXXX] are also used to specify options specific to that particular injection set.
+These options will be directly supplied to the executable being used to generate the file.

+**PLEASE NOTE:** When using PREGENERATED the injection names are still identified by looking in the "injections-XXXX" sections (a path in [executables] is not needed).
+These sections will be empty in this case.
+Also note that as XXXX is used as a tag you can use [ahope-injections-XXXX] section to supply unique pregenerated injection files.

 ----------------------------------------------------------------
 Supported injection executables and instructions for using them